zaiah-dj/nw/README.md

-nw
+tmnw
-==
+====
 The simple network loop.

 ## Summary
-nw is a two file library for managing network messages using non-blocking sockets.
+tmnw is a two file library for managing network messages using non-blocking sockets.

-Libraries like libevent and libuv will outperform nw on raw speed, but nw aims to be simpler to use than libevent or libuv by adhering to some simple goals.
+Libraries like libevent and libuv will outperform tmnw on raw speed, but tmnw aims to be simpler to use than libevent or libuv by adhering to some simple goals.

 <ol>
-<li>Be useful with two files (nw.c and nw.h), one object (nw.o)</li>
+<li>Be useful with two files (tmnw.c and tmnw.h), one object (tmnw.o)</li>
 <li>Operate well in both single threaded and multi threaded environments</li>
 <li>Do not try to run on every Unix known to man</li>
 <li>Allow an implementor to use callbacks to handle protocols that need to run on top of these platforms (see Usage for more details)</li>